hfish063/dex-api/README.md

     - `Items`
     - `Sprites`
 - Lightweight respone format, extremely easy to use and read
-- Underlying webscraping functionality uses shared base class to find data held in html tables.
-Simply provide model name, column containing primary id, and the page url.
+- Underlying webscraping functionality is abstracted to allow for easy implementation of new features, and reusability.

 **Not** intended for public or distributed use